krjsgml/jangbogo/README.md

 **OpenCV Python**
 - **HaarCascade🧑🏻**
   use haarcascade_upperbody.xml [(download)](https://github.com/anaustinbeing/haar-cascade-files/tree/master)
-  First, when a user appears in the camera, the object is recognized using this.
+  First, when a object(user) appears in the camera, the object is recognized and detected using this(haarcascade).

 - **Tracker📷**
-  And if you click the Region with the mouse, the Region is set as an ROI and passed to the Tracker API.
+  And if you click the area detected user with the mouse, the area is set as an ROI and passed to the Tracker API.
   Tracker APIs include **KCF, CSRT, MOSSE**, and so on.
   We used **KCF** among these.
 Because I judged that our project had no occlusion.
   (KCF is based on Kernelized Correlation Filters algorithm)